MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-auto-modernization-classic-home-pages.md

 ## Can I also modernize the other pages in my sites?

 For a more consistent user experience, we recommend that you modernize all pages on classic team sites.
-This can be self-service done via the open source [SharePoint PnP Page Transformation solution](/sharepoint/dev/transform/modernize-userinterface-site-pages).
+This can be self-service done via the open-source [SharePoint PnP Page Transformation solution](/sharepoint/dev/transform/modernize-userinterface-site-pages).

 ## Getting excited about modern?